Ahmad-Alam/Ahmad-Alam.github.io/_posts/2024-12-13-lahore-real-estate.md

 The story of Lahore's real estate market is, in many ways, the story of Lahore itself – a city balancing tradition with transformation, family values with modern aspirations, and organic growth with planned development.
 For anyone interested in understanding urban development in South Asia, Lahore offers a fascinating case study of how housing markets adapt to and reflect social change.

 Note: This analysis was conducted using Python and pandas, examining a dataset of over 17,500 property listings across Lahore.
 All prices are in Pakistani Rupees (PKR).
-The geospatial analysis methodology was inspired by the work of Truong et al. {% reference TRUONG2020433 %}.
+The geospatial analysis methodology was inspired by the work of Truong et al. {% cite TRUONG2020433 %}.
 For the complete technical analysis, including code and methodology, please visit the [project documentation](https://ahmad-alam.github.io/projects/lahore-property-analysis/)._

 ## References